Tokr-Labs/tokr-protocol/whitelist/README.md

 ## Building for npm package deployment

-This will build the anchor project for deployment of the npm package
+This will build the anchor project for deployment of the npm package.
+You should run this from the root directory:

 ```
 $ anchor build --idl <protocol_dir>/whitelist/js/src/idl/ --idl-ts <protocol_dir>/whitelist/js/src/idl
 ```

+**NOTE** - It seems that you have to provide an absolute file path for the above. relative file paths fail and create directories instead of the actual files.